Notes for contributors

 The journal will still be free and open access; and hopefully more usable and visible.
 Find out how to register and submit.

-Articles, which will normally be 5,000-8,000 words in length, should be submitted as a doc file through OJS.
+Articles, which should be 5,000-8,000 words in length, including Notes, References and Appendices, must be submitted as a doc file through OJS.
 All images must be sent as supplementary files, not included in the Word file; see 'Illustrations' section below).
 Submissions must be prefaced with an abstract (100-150 words) which is followed by a list of 3-5 key words.
 The name of the author or authors should appear on a separate sheet of paper along with a short biographical statement of approximately 100 words.
 The following details should also be included: postal and e-mail addresses, telephone numbers and fax numbers.

 Submissions are considered for publication on the understanding that the article is not under consideration by another printed or electronic journal.
 Authors agree not to submit articles for consideration by another printed or electronic journal without prior agreement with the editors of museum & society.